OldDigibox/sky-web-epg-ov/audio/nightclub/README.md

 # Nightclub Set
-This set is played at 11PM GMT to 2AM.
+This set is played at 11PM to 12AM.